Skip to Content

 Audrey Finigan, Scot Scoop Managing Editor

 Audrey Finigan is currently a senior in the Carlmont Journalism program.
-Her favorite part of journalism is interviewing different types of people and hearing their stories.
+Her favorite part of journalism is interviewing different people and hearing their stories.
 She is also captain of the girls' varsity water polo team at Carlmont.
-In her free time, she enjoys spending time with friends and making ceramics.
+You can find her walking her dog or making ceramics in her free time.
 You can find her journalism portfolio here and her ceramics portfolio here.

 Daniella Smit